GrokCV/website/content/publication/2021-WACV-ACM/index.md

 ---
-title: 'Asymmetric contextual modulation for infrared small target detection'
+title: 'Asymmetric Contextual Modulation for Infrared Small Target Detection'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Yimian Dai
 - Yiquan Wu
-- Fei Zhou
+- FeiZhou
 - Kobus Barnard

 # Author notes (optional)